-- The Laguna Salada Deposit is a uranium-vanadium deposit in free-digging gravel in Argentina.
-Laguna Salada is a technically relatively simple project since the uranium-vanadium resource is within 3m of surface in unconsolidated gravel.
-The PEA also indicated a relatively low estimated cash cost of production and relatively low capital cost for construction of a mine and processing plant.
-In addition, Argentina constitutes an immediate potential domestic market for the future uranium production from the Deposit; and - 2.
+The Company's principal exploration project is located in Colombia, South America.
 The Berlin Deposit, in which battery commodities (vanadium, nickel and phosphate) constitute the bulk of the mineral value, followed by uranium and rare earth metals, consists of a mineralized layer of limestone and sandstone in a sedimentary sequence.
-The PEA undertaken on Berlin showed positive economics, but the high capital capex constituted a major impediment to advancing the project.
+The PEA undertaken on Berlin showed positive economics, but the high capital cost estimate constituted a major impediment to advancing the project in a declining uranium market and a nascent battery commodities market.